-Here’s my current one for my Facebook Author Page.
+Here’s my current bio on my Facebook Author Page.
 I wanted something simple for the picture and something with a little humour for the bio.
 As Facebook is my least used platform, I am still working on making this all “pop” but at least it’s better than nothing.

-If you want to mix it up and have it different from the others, consider keeping the font or colour scheme so that there is at least some branding.
+If you want to mix it up and have it different from the others, consider keeping the font or colour scheme the same as normal so that there is at least some branding.

 What to post